Red Voodoo

-Red Voodoo is the eleventh studio album by American musician Sammy Hagar, and his first album to feature his band the Waboritas.
-This album was released on March 23, 1999 by MCA Records.
+Red Voodoo is the eleventh studio album by American rock musician Sammy Hagar, and his first album to feature his band the Waboritas.
+This album was released on March 23, 1999, by MCA Records.
 When Hagar finished touring in support of his Marching to Mars album, he recorded this album.
 Red Voodoo is an extension of the party atmosphere that permeated Hagar's concerts on that tour and the album contains a party-vibe.
 "Mas Tequila" was the lead single and alluded to Hagar's other career endeavor, as his Cabo Wabo tequila was being distributed throughout the United States.